Dakota Fanning Posts A Selfie From Bed Wearing A Black Sports Bra

 "I love rainy lazy days! so jealous," a second added.

-Back in October of last year, Dakota wowed her fans in a social media post where she wore a matching lingerie set.
+Back in October of last year, Dakota wowed her fans in a social media post in which she wore a matching lingerie set.
 It was one of the few times she showed off her figure online, as she usually sticks to more conservative photos.
-The hot post, which was to raise awareness for breast cancer, brought in over 350,000 likes making it one of her most popular to date.
+The hot post, which was to raise awareness for breast cancer, brought in over 350,000 likes, making it one of her most popular to date.